AhmedYounes94/interpretability-tool-kit/README.md

-# 🔥 Language Interpretability Tool (LIT)
+# 🔥 Learning Interpretability Tool (LIT)

 <!--* freshness: { owner: 'lit-dev' reviewed: '2022-07-08' } *-->

-The Language Interpretability Tool (LIT) is a visual, interactive ML model-understanding tool that supports text, image, and tabular data.
+The Learning Interpretability Tool (LIT) is a visual, interactive ML model-understanding tool that supports text, image, and tabular data.
 It can be run as a standalone server, or inside of notebook environments such as Colab, Jupyter, and Google Cloud Vertex AI notebooks.